WoollyinWalesIT/jomres/core-minicomponents/README.md

 13100 Allows plugins to add warnings to the control panel.

+13200 Third party plugins can add their own tab contents to the plugin manager.

 16000 Administrator area tasks/pages.

 19995 creates the admin core menu items